CERT-Rhineland-Palatinate/extract_cves/README.md

 # Extract CVEs from resource (file, url)

 I was bored of copying and pasting CVE numbers (https://cve.mitre.org/) for our local warning and information service.
-The script extracts all CVE numbers from a given resource (file or url) and prints it to stdout.
+The script extracts all CVE numbers from a given resource (file or url) and prints them to stdout.

 ## Getting Started